top of page

 Happiness has gone up for almost all employees.
 However, some devs have difficulty accepting shared code ownership and broadening the mandate on the business domain.
 Some single-skill specialists struggled to find their new purpose outside of their comfort zone.

 Initially, upper management was thinking lightly of the impact of the anticipated (process) changes in R&D. During the change process, they started seeing the impact of the transformation and the need for employee buy-in to embark on a never-ending journey of continuous improvement.
-They learned that all organizational elements needed to be aligned to sustain the change.
 They enjoyed the energy of the people crafting their journey within the boundaries set by management.
-The Sales and the Support departments were onboarded and included in the change, not only to manage their expectations, but also to involve them during refinements and Sprint Reviews.
+The support department was onboarded and included in the change, not only to manage their expectations but also to involve them during refinements and Sprint Reviews.

-The Map, Assess, Design, and Elevate steps brought the client from supporting the change initiative by funding it, to being involved by understanding the change.
-The MADE method revealed omissions in the target design and demonstrated the complexity of the change..
+The Map, Assess, Design, and Elevate steps brought the client from supporting the change initiative by funding it and to being involved by understanding the change.
+The MADE method revealed omissions in the target design and demonstrated the complexity of the change.

 We used the OT mapping in various workshops to explain to the employees the current design and the new org design.
 The visualizations are a powerful means of communication to bring understanding of the why and what of the change.
 We emphasized that elevating a development group impacts how the company sells its product, hires new people, provides support, and manages its human capital.
 Org Topologies elevated managers and employees to become systems thinkers.